What's New

 SEWING KIT you can buy a cheap one or make your own with several colors of thread wrapped around a piece of cardboard, a couple of needles, a needle threader, an extra button, and a couple of safety pins.

 SWISS ARMY KNIFE or Leatherman-type tool (you can only bring this if you plan to check your luggage).
-Make sure your knife or tool includes scissors and a corkscrew.
+Make sure your knife or tool includes scissors and a corkscrew, since those are both really helpful while traveling.
 Check here for what is permitted in carry-on luggage: http://www.tsa.gov

-Guide Bag DAYPACK/TOTE BAG/CAMERA BAG Many larger travel backpacks come with a small daypack.
+Guide Bag DAY BAG, DAYPACK, or CAMERA BAG Many larger travel backpacks come with a small daypack.
 If yours doesn't come with one or you would like to bring another small bag with you, get a small school backpack, tote bag, or camera bag to store your every day essentials.

 TSA-accepted 4-Dial Combo Lock (2pk) LUGGAGE LOCKS Combination or key locks for backpack zippers prevents people from snooping through your bag when you are in a dorm room without a locker.
-A larger padlock or cable lock is needed to fit hostel lockers.
-Also consider a TSA 3-Dial Lock and Cable for securing your backpack on trains or in hostels.
+A larger padlock or cable lock is needed to fit hostel lockers or for securing your backpack on trains or in hostels.

-NO-CLOTHES-PIN-CLOTHES LINE Great for when you do laundry in the sink.
+icon icon NO-CLOTHES-PIN-CLOTHES LINE icon Great for when you do laundry in the sink.
 The Flexo-line holds up to 12 lb of wet clothes, thanks to its surgical-quality, natural latex rubber tubing which is woven in THREE braids (not the usual two).
-You can also get a two rope version as part of a laundry kit, if you prefer.

-CONCENTRATED LAUNDRY DETERGENT or LIQUID LAUNDRY DETERGENT PACKETS Wash your socks, underwear, and other clothes in the sink with just the right amount of detergent.
-You can also get this as part of a laundry kit
+icon icon LAUNDRY SOAP SHEETS iconor LIQUID LAUNDRY DETERGENT PACKETS icon Wash your socks, underwear, and other clothes in the sink with just the right amount of detergent.

 GUIDE BOOK(S) and PHRASE BOOK Everyone needs a guide book to help plan their trip and for everyday information while traveling.
 A phrase book can come in handy when you need to communicate with local people in country you are visiting.

-Mini-Time Travel Alarm TRAVEL ALARM CLOCK If you don't want to miss your flight home or an early morning train, make sure you bring along a travel alarm clock.
-There is also a Super-Loud Travel Alarm Clock for those people who need a little extra oomph to get out of bed or prefer a digital clock.
+Mini-Time Travel Alarm TRAVEL ALARM CLOCK icon If you don't want to miss your flight home or an early morning train, make sure you bring along a travel alarm clock.
 A word of warning: Don't play the "snooze" game with your alarm or fellow dorm mates will be forced to kill you for disturbing their sleep.

 MONEY Use a combination of ATM card (widely available in Europe), credit card (Visa or MasterCard), and travelers checks.
 I only bring along a few travelers checks for backup because it is much easier just to use my ATM card.
 Please make sure the PIN for your ATM card is only 4 digits AND notify your bank/credit card company that you will be using your ATM/credit card abroad.